ContinuousEngineeringProject/ce-lib/docs/contributors/GIT_CONFIG.md

 ## Install Git on your system
 Git is a [version control system](https://en.wikipedia.org/wiki/Version_control) to track the changes of source code.

-You will need to have Git installed on your computer to contribute to :project development.
+You will need to have Git installed on your computer to contribute to Continuous Engineering Library development.
 Teaching Git is outside the scope of our docs, but if you're looking for an excellent reference to learn the basics of Git, we recommend the [Git book](https://git-scm.com/book/) if you are not sure where to begin.

 Move back to the terminal and check if Git is already installed.
 Type in `git version` and press enter.
 You can skip the rest of this section if the command returned a version number.
 Otherwise [download](https://git-scm.com/downloads) the latest version and follow this [installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).